-However, the carbon sequestration rates of permanent eucalypt forests are high - they have higher wood density than pine so can sequester more carbon per cubic metre, and will grow much faster than almost all native species planted on the same site.
+However, the carbon sequestration rates of permanent eucalypt forests are high - they have higher wood density than radiata pine so can sequester more carbon per cubic metre, and will grow much faster than almost all native species planted on the same site.
 Eucalypts can live for several centuries.
 If planted on ETS-registered Post '89 sites there is potential for a long-term carbon income from eucalypts or mixed eucalypt/native forests.
-For smaller forests (under 100 ha) the sequestration rates are claimed under the current ETS look up tables for hardwoods.
-For larger forests the forest grower uses regular forest measurement to record sequestration rates.

-Grower considerations
+• Grower considerations

-Remote areas with low rainfall and areas where there is no existing native forest remnants could be planted in permanent eucalypt forest with one or more durable species.
+Remote areas with low rainfall and areas where no native forest remnants exist could be planted in permanent eucalypt forest with one or more durable species.
 Maximum early carbon sequestration rates can be achieved by planting 800 spha and leaving these to grow.
-NZDFI have observed old unthinned stands of eucalypts in New Zealand that had been close planted and then left to grow.
-Overtime these stands develop into a mix of dominant, sub dominant and suppressed trees with some natural mortality.
+Old unthinned stands of eucalypts in New Zealand that have been close planted and then left to grow have been observed by NZDFI.
+Over time these stands develop into a mix of dominant, sub dominant and suppressed trees with some natural mortality.

-In areas with high summer rainfall areas (and at least 1200mm per annum) and where there is local native forest remnants that are a seed source, eucalypts could be planted at wide spacing/low stocking (100 - 200 spha) to allow native planting or regeneration, with these native species eventually becoming part of the permanent forest.
-Whatever the eventual composition of the forest, there will be be significant biodiversity/amenity values.
+In areas with high summer rainfall areas (and annual rainfall of at least 1200mm) and where there is local native forest remnants that are a seed source, eucalypts could be planted at wide spacing/low stocking (100 - 200 spha) to allow native planting or regeneration, with these native species eventually becoming part of the permanent forest.
+Whatever the eventual composition of the forest, there will be significant biodiversity/amenity values.
 There will be little input required by the grower once the trees are established.